DanielLChapman/BitHeroes-Equipment-Planner/README.md

 TODO:

-1. Function Planning
+1. Function Planning ✔(for add, not for remove)
-2. Function Test writing
+2. Function Test writing ✔(for add, not for remove)
-3. Function Implementing
+3. Function Implementing ✔(for add, not for remove)
 4. Fixing function tests/adding more for things I forgot
 5. Bonuses calculation planning
 6. Bonuses Calculation test writing